ads-mirrors/nrel-energyplus/design/FY2025/NFP-RulesetProjectDescriptionPhase4.md

 - Equation D - Velocity Squared Term Coefficient {s2/m2}

 The new columns would be:
-- Zone Infiltration Type (the type of infiltration object used)
+- Zone Infiltration Type% (the type of infiltration object used)

 This suppports:
 - Infiltration.modeling_method